Peppershaker/exec_after_vpn/README.md

+![logo](https://user-images.githubusercontent.com/15576531/60744727-3c9d1c80-9f45-11e9-84a6-dd54941d293d.jpg)
 # Run Custom Scripts After Establishing VPN Connection
-![logo](https://user-images.githubusercontent.com/15576531/60744727-3c9d1c80-9f45-11e9-84a6-dd54941d293d.jpg)

-**Note** Currently this only works with  NordVPN, and you must have an active subscription
+**Note:** Currently this only works with  NordVPN, and you must have an active subscription

 Allows for execution of arbitrary scripts after the OpenVPN connection has been established with the server.